-This policy is to let you know how ('the School', 'we', 'us' or 'our') will collect, use and process personal data.
-It is also designed to let you know your rights and what you can do if you have questions about personal da ta.
+This policy is to let you know how Landewednack CP School will collect, use and process personal data.
+It is also designed to let you know your rights and what you can do if you have questions about personal data.